-I am honored to have been selected to serve you as Delta College's fifth president.
+I am honored to serve you as Delta College's fifth president.
 As your president, I am committed to the principles of equity and student completion.
+Safety and security are the foundation our student's need to achieve equity and completion.
+I am committed to continuing and enhancing our college wide efforts to provide safety and security to our community members.

-As part of that commitment, we at Delta seek to continuously improve in all areas, particularly in those affecting the safety and wellbeing of our community.
-Delta College's Equity Office, Title IX, Department of Public Safety, Counseling and Advising, Human Resources, Student and Civic Engagement, and community partners from Saginaw, Bay, and Midland Counties collaborate to provide relevant, tested, and effective programs to students and employees to prevent sexual assaults, domestic and dating violence, and stalking.
+The College is committed to continuous improvement in all areas, particularly in those affecting the safety and wellbeing of our Community.
+Delta College's Equity Office, Title IX, Department of Public Safety, Counseling and Advising, Human Resources, Student and Civic Engagement, and Community partners from Saginaw, Bay, and Midland Counties continue to collaborate to provide relevant, tested, and effective programs to students and employees to prevent sexual assaults, domestic and dating violence, and stalking.